Bannon Testifies Against Roger Stone: He ‘Boasted’ About WikiLeaks Ties

 “The campaign had no official access to WikiLeaks or to Julian Assange.
 But Roger would be considered if we needed an access point because he had implied or told me he had a relationship with WikiLeaks and Julian Assange,” Bannon said, according to Politico.

-Stone has pleaded not guilty to several charges, including lying to Congress, witness tampering, and obstructing justice.
-The charges were an offshoot from former Special Counsel Robert Mueller’s investigation into Russian interference in the 2016 election.
+Stone has pleaded not guilty to several charges, including lying to Congress about WikiLeaks, witness tampering, and obstructing justice.
+The charges are an offshoot from former Special Counsel Robert Mueller’s investigation into Russian interference in the 2016 election.

-Prosecutors allege the longtime Trump adviser knowingly lied to Congress to protect the president during a 2017 interview because “the truth looked bad for the Trump campaign and the truth looked bad for Donald Trump.”
+Prosecutors allege the longtime Trump adviser knowingly lied to Congress about his interactions with WikiLeaks to protect the president during a September 2017 interview because “the truth looked bad for the Trump campaign and the truth looked bad for Donald Trump.”

 Bannon, who testified Friday under subpoena, said that he met Stone in 2011 while he was an editor at Brietbart, eventually speaking to the Trump adviser every couple of weeks during the campaign.
 Even before he agreed to join Trump’s 2016 presidential election, Bannon said Stone “implied he had a relationship with Julian Assange.”